Participant Information Page

 Are there any restrictions on who can take part? ↓

 You should be in a position to give informed consent to participate in the study e.g. aged 18 years or over.
-If you are unsure about your position to give informed consent, please feel free to e-mail us (firstname.lastname@example.org) and we will be happy to advise you.
+If you are unsure about your position to give informed consent, please feel free to e-mail me (firstname.lastname@example.org) and I will be happy to advise you.

 What would I be required to do? ↓

-You will first provide a small amount of demographic information (age, sex, location) to help us get a better understanding of the demographics of participants in this study.
-You will then complete a memory task.
+You will first provide a small amount of demographic information (age, sex, location) to help me get a better understanding of the make-up of participants in this study.
+You will then complete a simple memory task.

 At the end of the study you will receive a breakdown of your memory performance and a full debrief.
 The whole study is estimated to take up to 15 minutes.